We set out in the morning from our guesthouse in Negombo. Our next destination was the Paradise Inn Sigiriya.

 As others have reported, the food at the Paradise Inn is good, and the room we had booked (when we finally got it) was modern, spacious and clean.
 If you are a beer-drinker, stick to juices as you’ll pay 350 rupees a bottle here.
 They also tend to turn their internet router off after dinner, which means you won’t have a reliable internet connection.

 Just as a literary side-note, since the owner is called “Milton”, I think they should rename this place “Paradise Regained” (or “Paradise Lost”, depending on your particular experience).

-Paradise Inn Sigiriya – See also:
+Paradise Inn Sigiriya – You may also like: